sp4ce-cowboy/AquAlarm/README.md

 # AquAlarm
-Submission for Hack'n'Roll 2019, a 24 hour hackathon without any problem statements i.e. anything goes.
+Submission for Hack'n'Roll 2019, a 24 hour hackathon.
+Representing [VRMC](https://vrmc.github.io/index.html).

 ## Overview
-An Arduino powered alarm clock that sprays water in your face if you don't wake up on time.
+An Arduino powered alarm clock contraption that **sprays water in your face if you don't wake up on time.**

 Made possible by a ~haphazard~ combination of pneumatics, electromechanics, and embedded programming.